Cher reuniting with Meryl Streep for 'Mamma Mia' sequel

 (CNN)The queen of reinvention is making her return to the silver screen.

 Cher announced over the weekend in several tweets that she has been cast in "Mamma Mia!
 Here We Go Again," the sequel to the hit 2008 film, "Mamma Mia!"
+CNN also confirmed the news.

 Details on Cher's character still remain a mystery but she did tell fans on Twitter that "her look is amazing, not like anything I've done & she's a pistol."
 She also gave her followers a glimpse of her sky-high platform boots.